Gangaikonda Cholapuram: Ruins of the ancient city

+Construction and destruction

-The surviving temple in Gangaikonda Cholapuram was completed in 1035 CE.
-Rajendra emulated the temple built by his father after his victory in a campaign across India that Chola era texts state covered Karnataka, Andhra Pradesh, Odisha, and Bengal.
-After his victory, he demanded that the defeated kingdoms send pots of Ganges River water and pour it into the well of this temple.
+The surviving temple at Gangaikonda Cholapuram was completed in 1035 CE.
+Rajendra I modeled it on the Tanjore temple constructed by his father, Rajaraja I, following a military campaign across northern and eastern India that Chola-era records state covered Karnataka, Andhra Pradesh, Odisha, and Bengal.
+Following his campaign, he required the defeated kingdoms to send pots of Ganges River water to be poured into the temple's well.

-Rajendra I, according to Tamil tradition, thereafter assumed the name of Gangaikonda Cholan, meaning the one who conquered the Ganga.
-He established Gangaikonda Cholapuram as his capital from the medieval Chola capital of Thanjavur, which would go on to become the capital for the next 250 years.
-Rajendra I built the entire capital with several temples using plans and infrastructure recommended in Tamil Vastu and Agama sastra texts.
-These included a Dharma Sasta, Vishnu and other temples.
-However, all of these were destroyed in the late 13th and 14th centuries except the Brihadishvara temple.
-The other Chola landmarks are evidenced by soil covered mounds and excavated broken pillar stumps and brick walls found over an area of several kilometres from the surviving temple.
+According to Tamil tradition, Rajendra I subsequently assumed the title Gangaikonda Cholan (the Chola who conquered the Ganges).
+He relocated the Chola capital from Thanjavur to Gangaikonda Cholapuram, which remained the imperial seat for approximately 250 years.
+Rajendra I laid out the city and its temples according to the architectural principles prescribed in Tamil Vastu and Agama sastra texts.
+These shrines included temples dedicated to Dharma Sasta, Vishnu and other deities; however, all were destroyed during the late 13th and 14th centuries except the Brihadisvara Temple.
+Traces of other Chola structures remain visible as soil-covered mounds, excavated pillar stumps, and brick wall remnants extending across several kilometres around the surviving temple.

-The reasons for the city's destruction are unclear.
-According to Vansanthi, the Pandyas who defeated the Cholas during the later part of the 13th century "may have razed the city to the ground" to avenge their previous defeats.
-However, it is unclear why other temples were destroyed and this temple was spared, as well as why there are around 20 inscriptions from later Cholas, Pandyas and Vijayanagar Empire indicating various gifts and grants to this temple.
-An alternate theory links the destruction to the raids and wars, particularly with the invasion of the capital city and the territories that were earlier a part by the Chola Empire along with Madurai by the armies of Delhi Sultanate led by the Muslim commander Malik Kafur in 1311, followed by Khusrau Khan in 1314 and Muhammad bin Tughlaq in 1327.
-The period that followed saw wars between the Hindu kings and the Muslim Sultans who seceded the Delhi Sultanate and carved out new polity such as the nearby Madurai Sultanate (1335–1378).
+The exact causes of the city's destruction remain uncertain.
+According to archaeologist S. Vasanthi, the Pandyas, who defeated the Cholas in the late 13th century, "may have razed the city to the ground" in retaliation for earlier defeats.
+However, historians note that this theory does not explain why the main temple was spared while nearby shrines were destroyed, nor why approximately 20 inscriptions from later Chola, Pandya and Vijayanagara rulers record grants made to the temple.
+An alternative theory attributes the destruction to raids by the Delhi Sultanate.
+Armies led by Malik Kafur (muslim commander) in 1311, Khusrau Khan in 1314, and Muhammad bin Tughlaq in 1327 invaded Chola territory and Madurai.
+The following decades were marked by conflicts between regional Hindu rulers and the Madurai Sultanate (1335–1378), a part that broke away from the Delhi Sultanate.
 (Note: Thanjavur was a target of both Muslim and Hindu neighboring kingdoms, both near and far.
 The Madurai Sultanate was established in the 14th century, after the disastrous invasions and plunder of South India by Ala ud-Din Khalji's armies of Delhi Sultanate led by Malik Kafur.
 Later Adil Shahi Sultanate, Qutb Shahis, Randaula Khan and others from east and west coasts of South India raided it, and some occupied it for a few years.)
-The Vijayanagara Empire defeated the Madurai Sultanate in 1378 and this temple along with other Chola era temples thereafter came under Hindu kings again who repaired and restored many of them.
-The temple has been re-consecrated in 2017 with installation of a dhvajastambha and performance of maha kumbhabhishekam.
+The Vijayanagara Empire conquered the Madurai Sultanate in 1378, bringing the region back under Hindu rule and leading to the restoration of many Chola-era temples.
+The temple was reconsecrated in 2017 following the installation of a dhvajastambha (flagstaff) and performance of the maha kumbhabhishekam ritual.